maxwowo/one-ok-bot/README.md

 ### Random

 - `!bruh` - Greets you
-- `!slave` - Tags other music bots if present
+- `!slave` - Tags other bots if present
 - `!skincare` - Offers you some helpful skincare tips

 ### Music